Web Developer Job Profile

 What Are the Tasks of a Web Developer?

-You design and create web-based software solutions, or online applications, as a Web Developer or Web Engineer.
-You oversee the ongoing development, upkeep, and subsequent optimization of current websites and web apps in addition to developing the design and architecture.
+As a Web Developer or Web Engineer, you design and create web-based software solutions and online applications.
+You oversee the ongoing development, upkeep, and subsequent optimisation of current websites and web apps, in addition to developing the design and architecture.

 What Does It Take to Become a Web Developer?